ygg-m/js-pokedex/README.md

-# pokedex
+# Pokedex

-Pokedex that consumes PokeAPI
+Pokedex that consumes PokeAPI.

+It was made part of Cloud Fullstack Bootcamp from DIO.